Lowe’s Logo

 Lowe's Logo 1956

-After the modernization, Lowe’s logo was even larger: it consisted only of the name, which increased by half.
+After the modernization, Lowe’s logo was even larger: it consisted only of the name, which had doubled in size.
 Therefore, it occupied the entire space of the black rectangle.
-The bevels at the ends of the letters were removed, and they became even and smooth.
+The bevels at the ends of the letters were removed, making them even and smooth.

 1957 – 1958